 Others come from impoverished areas of Punjab province, some parts of Sindh province and from northern areas near the Chinese border, he said.

 Poverty is rife in these areas, Turko said, adding that the IRGC has exploited this in its recruitment operations, in addition to inflaming sectarian tensions and instilling a sense of fear among Pakistani Shia.

 Attacks on Shia by the Pakistani Taliban and Jaish al-Islam have heightened that fear, he said, and have opened the way for the IRGC to extend its influence over tribesmen by playing the role of their defender.

-The Zeinabiyoun Brigade is not the only military brigade or armed group the IRGC has formed in Pakistan, Turko added, but it was apparently formed solely for the purpose of foreign engagement, and for the Syrian war specifically.
+The Zainabiyoun Brigade is not the only military brigade or armed group the IRGC has formed in Pakistan, Turko added, but it was apparently formed solely for the purpose of foreign engagement, and for the Syrian war specifically.

 Similarities with Lebanon's Hizbullah

-The Zeinabiyoun Brigade and groups in other countries formed by the IRGC are much like Lebanon's Hizbullah, said Middle East Centre for Regional and Strategic Studies researcher Fathi al-Sayyed, who specialises in Iranian affairs.
+The Zainabiyoun Brigade and groups in other countries formed by the IRGC are much like Lebanon's Hizbullah, said Middle East Centre for Regional and Strategic Studies researcher Fathi al-Sayyed, who specialises in Iranian affairs.

 "The penetration tactic is the same, the motives are the same and the objectives are the same," he said.
 "The only difference relates to taking into account the ideological and social differences in each country."

 The sole aim of the formation of these armed groups is to "tighten [IRGC’s] control over the countries they hail from and engage in proxy wars on behalf of the IRGC in hotspots like Syria", he said.